RMReza/DesignIdeas/README.md

 # DesignIdeas
-This is repository to learn GitHub and share some desing idea, etc.
+This is repository to learn GitHub and share some idea, etc.